kirs/CAdvancedArBehavior/README.md

 # Credits

 Originaly written by [thesus](http://www.yiiframework.com/user/1134/).

-In August 2011 extension was imploved by Kirs for [Navigator-edu](http://navigator-edu.ru/).
+In August 2011 extension was improved by Kirs for [Navigator-edu](http://navigator-edu.ru/).